Berlin’s still a place where you can find cheap and tasty places to eat.

-“Leftist collective-run cafe Morgenrot keeps Prenzlauer Berg from disappearing too far up its arse.
-Their delicious vegan brunch buffet remains one of the tasties (and cheapest) brunch spots in the city.”
+“Leftist, collective-run cafe Morgenrot keeps Prenzlauer Berg from disappearing too far up its arse.
+Their delicious vegan brunch buffet remains one of the tastiest (and cheapest) brunch spots in the city.”

 One of the tastiest and most creative places I tried in Berlin was Café Morgenrot 🇩🇪🖤❤️💛 Here's my article on the cafe on @happycow Veggie Blog 🐮 💝 🌱 • • Featured: the vegan tofu scramble, vegan strawberry cheesecake, & chai 🥘 🍓 🍰 ☕️ • • https://www.happycow.net/blog/restaurant-highlight-cafe-morgenrot-in-berlin/

 Have we missed anything off this list?
-Let us know your favourite budget eats in the comments.
+Let us know your favourite Berlin cheap places to eat in the comments.